Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 The main intake of this short review is the idea that the fine geometry of the black hole is determined by the decaying quantities on the event horizon, which makes the study of black hole exteriors all the more important.
 The problem gathers both \footnote{This apparent paradox is resolved once one realizes that stability estimates are proven for a very weak norm, whereas instability estimates originate from a blow-up of stronger norms. c.f.\ \cite{JonathanStab} and \cite{Moi}.} stability and instability features (c.f.\ also \cite{Moi}) : stability of scalar fields implies the formation of a $C^0$ regular Cauchy horizon while instability ensures its $C^2$ singular nature. \\

 Now we start a short review of the $r^p$ method from \cite{RP}.
 This should be thought of as a new vector field method, which makes use of $r$ weights as opposed to conformal vector fields that were used more traditionally, like in \cite{LindbladKG}.
 The objective is to prove that energy decays in time.
 Nevertheless, it is a well-known fact that the energy on constant time slice is constant and \textbf{does not} decay.
 The idea is to consider instead the energy on a $J$-shaped foliation $ \Sigma_{\tau} = \{r \leq R, \tau' = \tau \} \cup \{ r \geq R, u=u_{R}(\tau) \}$ as depicted in \cite{RP} or \cite{ShiwuKG}.
-We can then establish a hierarchy of $r^p$ weighted energy from which time decay can be obtained, using the pigeon-hole principle.
+We can then establish a hierarchy of $r^p$ weighted energy to obtain time decay, using the pigeon-hole principle.

 In this article we are going to consider a $V$-shaped foliation instead $ \mathcal{V}_u = \{r \leq R, v=v_R(u) \} \cup \{ r \geq R, u'=u \}$, c.f.\ Figure \ref{Fig1} and section \ref{foliations}.
 This is purely for the sake of simplicity and does not change anything.